chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ---
 title: 'Addons'
 tocTitle: 'Addons'
-description: 'Learn how to integrate and use the controls addon using a popular example'
+description: 'Learn how to integrate and use the Controls addon using a popular example'
 commit: 'b3bca4a'
 ---